tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

-  usually it makes sense to run only `exs` this way since they are meant to contain some actions to be performed. on the other hand `ex` files contain modules to be loaded - not actions to be performed.
+  usually it makes sense to run only `exs` this way since they are meant to contain some actions to be performed. on the other hand `ex` files are meant to contain modules to be loaded - not actions to be performed.

 - `iex> c "test.exs"`